BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 $ forall T forall C exists X (R[X, C, T]) $

 Intuitively, the coverage condition states that each input assignment of target variables must be covered by some indexing case and thus considered by the model checker.

+=== Constructing Indexing Relations
+To formulate the indexing relation, we will need to encode the case splitting for the different input cases that elicit different outputs from the circuit.
+This is done manually for specific circuits in the examples of @CAM_example and @maxCircuit_example.

+The companion project reinvents the automatic abstraction algorithm from @automaticAbstraction and implements it within JasperGold.
+It produces a partitioned indexing relation (@partitionedIndexingRelation) that satisfies the coverage condition by construction.

 == rSTE Model Checking Procedure <modelCheckingProcedure>
 Suppose we are given an indexing relation $R$, an antecedent list `antv` and an output constraint list `cout`.
 We will describe the procedure to prove that the output constraints hold.